chrisnoonan98675/site/xl-testview/how-to/create-a-custom-test-results-parser.markdown

 ## Write an implementation of the test results parser

 Using the search pattern from the test tool configuration, the test results files to be imported will be assembled into one list and fed to the test results parser.
 The output of the parser is a collection of test runs.
 Each test run is a collection of [test results](/xl-testview/concept/events.html).
-Test results are instances of the Java class [`com.xebialabs.xlt.plugin.api.testrun.Event`](/xl-testview/latest/javadoc/Event.html).
+Test results are instances of the [`com.xebialabs.xlt.plugin.api.testrun.Event`](/xl-testview/latest/javadoc/Event.html) Java class.

 In pseudocode, this looks like: